Radar in World War II: Leningrad

 As Oshchepkov was exploring pulsed systems, work continued on CW research at the LEPI.
 In 1935, the LEPI became a part of the Nauchno-issledovatel institut-9 (NII-9, Scientific Research Institute #9), one of several technical sections under the GAU.
 With M. A. Bonch-Bruevich as Scientific Director, research continued in CW development.
 Two promising experimental systems were developed.
 A VHF set designated Bistro (Rapid) and the microwave Burya (Storm).
-The best features of these were combined into a mobile system called Ulavlivatel Samoletov (Radio Catcher of Aircraft), soon designated RUS-1 (РУС-1).
+The best features of these were combined into a mobile system called Radio Ulavlivatel Samoletov (Radio Catcher of Aircraft), soon designated RUS-1 (РУС-1).
 This CW, bi-static system used a truck-mounted transmitter operating at 4.7 m (64 MHz) and two truck-mounted receivers.

 In June 1937, all of the work in Leningrad on radio-location stopped.
 The Great Purge of Joseph Stalin swept over the military and the scientific community, resulting in over 631,000 executions.
 The SCB was closed; Oshchepkov was charged with "high crimes" and sentenced to 10 years at a Gulag.
 NII-9 was also targeted, but was saved through the influence of Bonch-Bruyevich, a favorite of Vladimir Lenin in the prior decade.
 NII-9 as an organization was saved, and Bonch-Bruyevich was named director.
 The purges resulted in a loss of more than a year in development.

 RUS-1 was tested and put into production in 1939, entering limited service in 1940, becoming the first deployed radio-location system in the Red Army.
 Bonch-Bruyevich died in March 1941, creating a leadership gap, further delaying CW radio-location developments.